joomla-projects/joomla-cypress/README.md

 #### `installExtensionFromFolder`

-The command `installExtensionFromFolder` automates the process of installing an extension in Joomla from a folder on the server.
+The command `installExtensionFromFolder` installs an extension in Joomla from a folder on the server.
 It navigates to the Joomla extension installer page, selects 'Install from Folder', fills in the path to the folder and completes the installation.
 The Joomla administrator must be logged in to do this.